robwatts365/MicrosoftTeamsPhone-ExtendEmergencyCalling/deployment.md

 <img src="https://github.com/robwatts365/MicrosoftTeamsPhone-ExtendEmergencyCalling/assets/65971102/c7c70e6d-1c34-4c2c-97dc-517ac943f242" width="200" />

+Places within a Civic Address.

 <img src="https://github.com/robwatts365/MicrosoftTeamsPhone-ExtendEmergencyCalling/assets/65971102/8403ca12-4caa-4c01-906a-6229209a1c77" width="200" />

+Subnets within a Place.

 > [!NOTE]
   >  You should use a naming convention with a static prefix to ensure all locations are captured, with a single string denoting the different locations, like a site reference.